Skip to Main Content

 Altmetrics

 Having your work formally cited by other researchers is a very slow process.
-Altmetrics (number of tweets, blog posts, likes, bookmarks, etc. in social media) are faster and wider-ranging measures of how peopleboth other researchers and the general publicare interested in your work.
+Altmetrics (number of tweets, blog posts, likes, bookmarks, policy mentions, etc. in social media) are faster and wider-ranging measures of how peopleboth other researchers and the general publicare interested in your work.

 ImpactStory & Other Altmetrics Tools